pennyphp/penny/docs/getting-started.md

 # Getting Started
-Penny is a framework that help you to build YOUR application.
-In this tutorial we can try to build our first skeleton application.
+Penny is a framework that helps you to build YOUR own application.
+In this tutorial we will try to build our first skeleton application.

-A simple HTML application that require:
+Thissimple HTML application needs also some other components:

 * [theleague/plates](https://github.com/theleague/plates) to render your page.
 * [doctrine/doctrine](https://github/doctrine/doctrine2) to persist your data into the mysql database.
 * [zendframework/zend-form](https://github/zendframework/zend-form) to create/update your data.

-In this tutorial I sue [bower](https://bower.io) and [grunt](http://gruntjs.com/) to manage fronted assets
+In this tutorial I used [bower](https://bower.io) and [grunt](http://gruntjs.com/) to manage fronted assets.

 ## Install

 ```bash
 composer require gianarb/penny:dev-master
 ```

 ## Foldering

-Penny is only a framework to build an application is necessary a good foldering.
-This is the proposal for this tutorial.
+Penny is just a framework, to build an application is necessary a good foldering.

+This tutorial proposal is:

 ```
 .
 ├── app